Treating Facial Trauma in Sacramento

 Facial trauma generally occurs in:

-- Childhood/adolescence/young adults rather than as an adult.
+- Childhood/adolescence/young adulthood rather than as an adult

 What Causes Facial Trauma?